Can people change? How does the world change?

 Levi and Amy know each other well.

-She asks him, "Am I crazy?"
+At one point, she asks him, "Am I crazy?"

 “No, you’re just full of hope.